renskiy/fabricio/README.rst

         balancer            backup -> pull -> migrate -> update
         balancer.deploy     backup -> pull -> migrate -> update
         balancer.pull       pull Docker image from registry
-        balancer.rollback   rollback container to previous version
-        balancer.update     start new Docker container if necessary web                 backup -> pull -> migrate -> update web.deploy          backup -> pull -> migrate -> update
-        web.pull            pull Docker image from registry
+        balancer.rollback   rollback service to a previous version balancer.update     update service to a new version web                 backup -> pull -> migrate -> update web.deploy          backup -> pull -> migrate -> update web.pull            pull Docker image from registry
-        web.rollback        rollback container to previous version
+        web.rollback        rollback service to a previous version web.update          update service to a new version
-        web.update          start new Docker container if necessary

 'production' and 'staging' are available infrastructures here.
 To deploy to a particular infrastructure just provide it before any other Fabric command.
 For example: